Uiedbook/Exabase/README.md

 ## Usage

-Exabase is for the cave man, it has carefully designed APIs that allows you to make the most actions against your databse in a very easy way.
+Exabase is for the cave man, it has carefully designed APIs that allows you to make the most actions against your database in a very easy way.

 When improvements and changes rolls out, we will quickly update this page and the currently prepared [web documentation]("https://uiedbook.gitbook.io/exabase/").